 Rely on what you paid last year

 The safest way to avoid underpayment penalties for an estimated tax shortfall is to rely on the past.
 Obviously, your payments in the past can give you a good idea of how much to pay now.
 But more importantly, you can avoid estimated tax underpayments even if you fall short by using a safe harbor.
-As long as your estimated taxes for this year are at least 100 percent of your prior year tax liability (or 110 percent if your adjusted gross income in the prior year was at least $150,000, or $75,000 if married filing separately), you won’t need to pay a penalty.
-For example, if your tax liability in 2018 is $40,000, and your adjusted gross income in 2018 is $225,000, then your estimated taxes for 2019 should be $44,000 ($40,000 x 110 percent).
+As long as your estimated taxes for this year are at least 100% of your prior year tax liability (or 110% if your adjusted gross income in the prior year was at least $150,000, or $75,000 if married filing separately), there’s no underpayment penalty.
+For example, if your tax liability in 2019 is $40,000, and your adjusted gross income in 2019 is $225,000, then your estimated taxes for 2020 should be $44,000 ($40,000 x 110%).
 Each installment would be $11,000.

 [Related: How Often Do I Need to Files Taxes?]